American Express® Membership Rewards Guide

 The Business Platinum Card offers a 35% Airline Bonus: Get 35% of your points back when you redeem points through Amex Travel for either a First or Business class flight on any airline or for any flights with your selected airline.

 After you receive the 35% rebate, the value works out to 1.54 cents per point.
-That’s very good, but it does require owning this ultra-premium card.
+That’s very good, but it does require owning this ultra-premium card and paying the high annual fee.

 Transfer points

 The best use of Membership Rewards points is to transfer points to airline and hotel partners in order to book high-value awards.
 Your best bet is usually to wait until you find a great flight or night award before transferring points.
-One exception: Amex often offers 30% or higher transfer bonuses to certain programs (Virgin Atlantic and British Airways are two recent examples).
+One exception: Amex often offers 30% or higher transfer bonuses to certain programs.
 If you’re confident that you’ll use the points for good value, it may make sense to transfer points when those bonuses are in effect.

 Points can be transferred to the loyalty accounts of the primary cardholder or any authorized user or employee on the account.